nikeedev/playlib/README.md

  Then create all needed files for your web game, like a HTML file and a main JavaScript file.

-Import the engine using this line of code: `import GameEngine from '/path/to/GameEngine.js'`.
+Import the engine using this line of code: `import { GameEngine } from '/path/to/GameEngine.js'`.
 Use `GameEngine` to gather the engine, and its classes and functions.
+You can also manually write classes and variables you want to import, instead of having all of them in `GameEngine` variable.
+Use this way if you prefer so: `import { Rect, Vector2, version, about } from '/path/to/GameEngine.js'`

 Now your ready for coding!